 Ready-To-Use Apps and Forms

 Ready-to-use applications and forms break down those walls that ideas and solutions have been trapped in for so long.
 Now local government can flex the solutions to meet their needs instead of being forced to work the other way around.
 Municipalities can now easily integrate specific process actions directly into their website and workflows using templated tools created by those with the necessary expertise.
-Think of it as being provided a set of versatile building blocks to mold and customize a processes intuitively without worrying about what the building blocks are made of, how they are made, and their limitations.
+Think of it as being provided a set of versatile building blocks to mold and customize processes intuitively without worrying about what the building blocks are made of, how they are made, and their limitations.
 The pressure is taken off employees to learn and create complex custom code that requires maintenance and often has its constraints.
-Instead, these adaptable ready-to-use apps and forms put you in the driver’s seat, allowing you to make the best choices for your organization and its citizens that rely on quick and effective communication processes.
+Instead, these adaptable, ready-to-use apps and forms put you in the driver’s seat, allowing you to make the best choices for your organization and its residents that rely on quick and effective communication processes.

 Government employees wear many hats and are often stretched beyond their capacity relative to what they have the time and budget to pursue outside their everyday tasks and expectations.
-You might know of several processes that, if reworked, could save valuable time and money for both workers and citizens.
-Citizens need to pay bills and submit applications for permits, licenses, and bids.
+You might know of several processes that, if reworked, could save valuable time and money for both workers and residents.
+People need to pay bills and submit applications for permits, licenses, and bids.
 They may want to check jail rosters, pay a ticket or fine, apply for a job, or request a vital record or police report.
 Until recent advances in digital technology, local government was subject to paper-based workflows.
 The only other options have been to rely on outside sources to fit square pegs into round holes.

 Local government employees and officials are their community’s experts.
-As the ones who see the daily struggles, needs, and requests of citizens with lofty expectations, they, too, should be the ones tailoring the solutions they know would be most effective.
+As the ones who see the daily struggles, needs, and requests of residents with lofty expectations, they, too, should be the ones tailoring the solutions they know would be most effective.